PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-07 19:19:08
+Last updated: 2024-04-07 19:19:41
-Random Quote: Discouraging premarital sex is against my religion. - Barney Stinson
+Random Quote: Having just any boyfriend, no matter who he is, is not going to make you happier or change who you are. - Fabiola Torres